 George Alfred Meagher: Champion Figure Skater And Hockey Pioneer

-From France, Meagher traveled to London.
-He skated for the Duke and Duchess of Teck, Duke and Duchess of Saxe-Coburg and Gotha, The Princess Louise presented Meagher with a medal at this special party.
+From France, George traveled to London.
+He skated for the Duke and Duchess of Teck, Duke and Duchess of Saxe-Coburg and Gotha, The Princess Louise presented George with a medal at this special party.
 Again pairing his love of skating with his pioneering efforts in bringing hockey to Europe, he made a hop, skip and a jump to Scotland where he taught the good folks of Glasgow how to play hockey as well.
 Like The Littlest Hobo, he didn't settle down in Great Britain either.

 Having now seen London and France, one might suspect the next thing he'd see were someone's underpants.
-We don't if he did or didn't, but any rate the next place he went was Germany, and I'm sure they had plenty of beer there so you really can't complain, right?
+We don't if he did or didn't, but any rate the next place George went was Germany, and I'm sure they had plenty of beer there so you really can't complain, right?
 He made stops in Nuremburg and Bavaria then carried on to St. Petersburg, Russia.
 On each stop he continued to almost act like a missionary of hockey but also made quite an expression with his skating as well.
 His tour of Europe ended in 1896 and he returned to North America on the ship 'Aurenia' in the autumn of that year.
-The Aurenia landed in New York so... you guessed it, Meagher decided to get out on the ice there too!
-A December 13, 1896 article in the Brooklyn Eagle reports that "he learned to skate when a child.
+The Aurenia landed in New York so... you guessed it, George decided to get out on the ice there too!
+A December 13, 1896 article in the "Brooklyn Eagle" reported, "He learned to skate when a child.
 As he became more expert he added more tricks and originated others until he gained the undisputed title of champion of the world in his profession.
 His repertoire of steps, tricks and figures is now a long one.
 Among other things he can do twenty-three different grapevines, fourteen spins and seventy-four figure eights, and over one hundred anvils on foot without stopping.
 Stars, flowers, letters, birds, etc., without number and tricks at jumping, fill out his programme.
 He does all these things with a grace and suppleness which leave the novice little idea of the real intricacy and difficulty of the figures and the risks he takes in his jumps.
 The latter require great strength of the legs and ankles and if he did not land squarely on the edge of the runner and stay there after a jump, broken bones would probably follow.
 Meagher is proficient in the different styles which mark the nationalities of the European skaters.
 He is the author of 'Figure and Fancy Skating' which was published in London and for which the Earl of Derby, now the mayor of Liverpool, wrote the introduction.
 The book is illustrated with sketches by Lord Archibald Campbell, brother of the Marquis of Lorne, and has a chapter by Dr. Montague Williams, the author of the English book on skating.
 Algernon Grosvenor, president of the London Skating club, furnished 195 diagrams and the work is an authority of its kind.
 Meagher is also the inventor of a skating and athletic shoe."
 I'm sorry, I had to stop right there after reading that quote.
 Could there BE anymore parallel's to Jackson Haines' story?
 Seriously though!

-Sadly, much like the amateur 'World Championship' Meagher won, that title wouldn't be historically always recognized.
+Sadly, much like the amateur 'World Championship' George won, that title wouldn't be historically always recognized.
 In the article "Professional Figure Skating Competitions: What You Didn't Know", we learned that the first accepted date for a World Professional Competition was in 1931 in Great Britain.
-Meagher also co-founded the Minto Skating Club and skated with Lady Minto, was one of the earliest references to the crossfoot spin I could find (1900) and invented many of his own special figures, among them The Rattlesnake, The Combined Locomotive, The Demon Eight and The Sea-Gull.
+George also played a role in the formation of the Minto Skating Club and skated with Lady Minto, was one of the earliest references to the crossfoot spin I could find (1900) and invented many of his own special figures, among them The Rattlesnake, The Combined Locomotive, The Demon Eight and The Sea-Gull.
 His figures often represented a less rigid approach to the English Style of figures skated by more than one person.

-Much like many artistic people, he didn't stop there and was ready to perfect yet another artistic outlet.
-He took up watercolor painting and became quite the successful art dealer, married Irene Erly and together they had six children, five of them girls.
+Much like many artistic people, George didn't stop there and was ready to perfect yet another artistic outlet.
+He took up watercolor painting and became quite the successful art dealer.
+He married Irene Erly and together they had six children, five of them girls.
 The family settled in Toronto and then Montreal.
-In 1930, Meagher suffered a fatal bout of pneumonia and passed away.
+In 1930, George suffered a fatal bout of pneumonia and passed away.
+His burial certificate described him as an 'artist', but didn't specify he was a skater.
 He was posthumously inducted into Skate Canada's Hall Of Fame in 2010.
 Whether you're a hockey fan or a figure skating fan or both, one thing's for certain... both sports owe this man a great debt for the time and effort he took to get out there and share his passion.